CEREC at Amy Guthrie, D.D.S.

 Well, CERECs are usually done in just one visit!
 That means:

-• only one trip to the office
+• Only one trip to the office

-• no yucky goo in your mouth to make a mold of your tooth (it's done with a 3-d camera)
+• No yucky goo in your mouth to make a mold of your tooth (it's done with a 3-d camera)

 CEREC is a form of indirect restoration.
 For indirect restorations, the tooth is prepared, then a new piece is manufactured outside of the mouth.
 With CEREC that happens in about 20 minutes while you relax.
-With these others it takes about 2 weeks while you live with a temporary.
+With these others, it takes about 2 weeks while you live with a temporary.
 All the indirect restorations are close to the same price.
-Here's the run down:
+Here's the rundown:

-Porcelain Skilled technician can do good "art" to produce very natural looking result
+Skilled technician can do good "art" to produce very natural looking result

 • Glazed and fired so harder and more abrasive; can wear and stress the opposing tooth